Anarchism in Latvia: The Latvian Revolution

 In Latvia, the anarchist movement was forced by the repression to change its tactics, with many aligning themselves with anarcho-syndicalism.
 Towards the end of 1907, the Free Workers' Organisation was established in Riga, and its members became known as the Yankovists, after the group's founder.
 The Yankovists began to organize among the working classes, advocating open class conflict through strikes, expropriations and property destruction.
 Former social democrats of the Latvian Social Democratic Union and the Social Democracy of the Latvian Territory began to join the Free Workers' Organisation, disillusioned by party politics.
 However, by September 1908, the organisation was dissolved, as many Yankovists disseminated themselves into legal trade unions.

 Following the February Revolution, Latvian revolutionaries began to return to the country, including a number of anarchists.
 In August 1917, the Liesma group was founded along anarcho-syndicalist lines and went on to actively participate in the October Revolution.
 After committing some expropriations, the group established the Latvian Anarchists' Club in a small house, which held reading circles and lectures.
 When faced with the need to begin publishing anarchist literature, the group occupied a larger house and renovated its previous property into a housing cooperative.
 The group also founded a unit of Black Guards to fight against counter-revolutionary elements.
 In April 1918, a number of Latvians arrived from Kharkov and joined the Liesma group, which went on to occupy a manor house, open a museum and establish the Latvian Anarchist Theatre.
 However, their house was soon after raided by the Red Army and the anarchists were arrested, taken to Butyrka prison and tortured.
 The group was later released, recognized as "ideological revolutionaries", but only after their work had been thoroughly destroyed.

 After the Latvian victory over the Bolsheviks in the Latvian War of Independence, the new Republic of Latvia was constituted as a liberal democracy.
 But the 1934 Latvian coup d'état established an authoritarian regime under Kārlis Ulmanis, which suppressed the country's left-wing opposition.
 The subsequent Soviet occupation in 1940, Nazi occupation in 1941 and Soviet re-occupation in 1944 ensured the ultimate suppression of any remaining left-wing opposition.
 The Latvian Soviet Socialist Republic was established under the single-party rule of the Communist Party of Latvia.
 The country eventually regained its independence during the Singing Revolution, which restored liberal democracy after over 50 years of authoritarian rule.

 The anarchist movement slowly began to re-emerge during the 21st century, with a group of Latvian anarchists going on to participate in the 2012 Baltic Anarchist Meeting.
+In 2017, the former non-partisan Minister of Education and Science, Roberts Ķīlis, stated that he is "an anarchist and does not join political parties".